MunwarAli12/CICD-Pipeline-Build/README.md

 Create a CI-CD pipeline for a sample application using any CI-CD tool of your choice like Jenkins, Azure DevOps, Gitlab, Github Actions, AWS CodePipeline or any other tool of your choice.
 Include a code build and a docker build step in your pipeline.
 ## TOOLS USED:
 - Github, Docker Desktop.
-- created a repository for sample application on GitHub.( i have done a spring boot application maven built)
+- cloned a repository java rest api application (task-1) on GitHub.
 - Created a Dockerfile for the application that includes all the dependencies and packages needed to run the application.
 - Created a new workflow java using maven .github/workflows directory in repository and added a maven.yaml file inside it.
 Added the workflow in the maven.yaml file.
 - This includes specifying the trigger events, jobs, and steps!
 Defined a job for the code build step in the workflow.
 This includes checking out the source code, installing dependencies, and running tests.